skrub-data/skrub/doc/skrub_pipeline.rst

 ...     pass
 Traceback (most recent call last):
     ...
-TypeError: This object is a dataop that will be evaluated later, when your learner runs.
+TypeError: This object is a DataOp that will be evaluated later, when your learner runs.
 So it is not possible to eagerly iterate over it now.

 We get an error because the ``for`` statement tries to iterate immediately over the columns.
 However, ``orders.columns`` is not an actual list of